CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

    1. Entries here are not checkpointed and are lost after a trim cycle.
 2. `LRQ_Send_SnapSync`: This is the one shared queue on the sender where full snapshot sync updates are placed.
    1. Entries in this queue are not checkpointed and data loss occurs after a trim cycle.
-3. `LRQ_Recv_<remote_id>`: This is the queue where the LR on Sink places the updates arriving from the remote source.
+3. `LRQ_Recv_<client_name>_<remote_id>`: This is the queue where the LR on Sink places the updates arriving from the remote source.
+Please note that the receiving queues are per client_name (ex. policy, inventory etc)
    1. Entries in this queue are checkpointed normally.
+   2. Every client_name would have its separate receiver side queue.

 Each update made carries destinations and is also tagged with a destination specific stream tag with the following convention:
 1. `lrq_logentry_<remote_id>`: Destination specific stream tag applied when entries are placed into `LRQ_Send_LogEntries`
 2. `lrq_snapsync_<remote_id>`: Destination specific stream tag applied when entries are placed into `LRQ_Send_SnapSync`
-3. `lrq_recv`: This is the tag applied on the sink by LR server to all updates be it full sync or log entry sync.
+3. `lrq_recv_<client_name>`: This is the tag applied on the sink by LR server to all updates be it full sync or log entry sync.
+Please note that the lrq_recv_<client_name> tags are per client_name.

 ### Client on sender
 The main api intercepting the transaction is something like